tcrawford-figure/semver-settings-plugin/README.md

 ## Configuration

-???+ info "Important!"
+> [!IMPORTANT]
-The most minimal configuration is to not provide any configuration at all.
-This will use the default settings and will generate a version based on the git history.
+> The most minimal configuration is to not provide any configuration at all.
+This
+> will use the default settings and will generate a version based on the git
+> history.
+>

-    However, configurations exist to allow for more control over the versioning calculation process.
+> However, configurations exist to allow for more control over the versioning
+> calculation process.

 ```kotlin
 // For older versions of gradle, you may need to import the configuration method